FACT-Finder-Web-Components/magento2-module/README.md

 ### General Settings

 At the top of the configurations page are the general settings.
 The information with which the shop connects to and authorises itself to the FACT-Finder Service are entered here.
 In the first line, activate your FACT-Finder integration.
-Before any changes become active, save them by clicking “Save Config”.
+Before any changes become active, save them by clicking "Save Config".
 In some cases, you need to manually empty the cache (*Configuration* and *Page Cache*).
-Click the button “Test Connection” to check the connection to the FACT-Finder service.
+Click the button "Test Connection" to check the connection to the FACT-Finder service.
 Please note the channel name needs to be entered correctly to establish a connection.

-Here You can also enable using FACT-Finder for category pages.
-More You can read in [Using FACT-Finder on category pages](#using-fact-finder-on-category-pages) section
+Here you can also enable the rendering of category pages using FACT-Finder.
+More details can be found [here](#using-fact-finder-on-category-pages).

-At the end of the general settings section is an option *Show 'Add to Cart' Button in Search Results*.
+At the end of the *General Settings* section is an option *Show 'Add to Cart' Button in Search Results*.
 Activate this option to add a button to the products displayed on the search result page, which directly adds that product to the shopping cart.
 This feature works only for simple products.
 For configurable products user will be redirected to product page to choose specific product variant.
 Warning: The product added to the cart is identified by the variable "MasterProductNumber".
 To allow this function to work correctly, the field "MasterProductNumber" must be imported to the FACT-Finder backend (on fact-finder.de).

-By enabling option `Activate Logging`, all exceptions thrown during communication with FACT-Finder server will be saved in log file `var/log/factfinder.log`.
+By enabling option *Activate Logging*, all exceptions thrown during communication with FACT-Finder server will be saved in log file `var/log/factfinder.log`.
-Please note that is a server side communication option - WebComponents behaviour won't be affected
+Please note that is a server side communication option: Web Components behaviour won't be affected.

 ![General Settings](docs/assets/general-settings.png "General Settings")

 ### Advanced Settings

 Advanced Settings contains additional parameters used for the `ff-communication` web component.
 Each setting is set to a default value and has a short explanatory text attached.

 #### Currency and Country Settings
 You don't need to set currency nor country only for module purposes.
 It will use currently used currency and pass this information to `ff-communication`